Friday, 2 December 2016

 Colonel (Rtd.)
 Harjeet Singh Lamba.

 The same day, I visited another beautiful old house in Dinga.
-To be frank it was not totally an accidental discovery, but I did not have much information about its location.
-This is haveli of a rich Hindu merchant Sunder Das.
-The main building is in a good condition, at least from the outside.
-We could not enter the building, because the gardener working in the lawn informed us that the owner does not like to be disturbed during his afternoon siesta.
-But the old spacious garden around the haveli is almost totally destroyed.
-As the different portions have been sold, in this thickly populated locality.
-We took a few pictures and ran to our next target.
-This haveli is located at 32°38'1.80"N, 73°43'14.87"E.
+To be frank, it was not a completely accidental discovery, but I did not have much information about its exact location.
+This is the haveli of a rich Hindu merchant, Sunder Das.
+The main building is in good condition, at least from the outside.
+We could not enter the building because the gardener working in the lawn informed us that the owner does not like to be disturbed during his afternoon siesta.

-Luckily I found a video uploaded on a facebook page of Save Historical Places of Pakistan.
-According the video the current owner of this beautiful small palace is Rao Sajid Iqbal, who's grandfather migrated from Delhi.
-It was built by Rai Bahadur Sunder Das Chopra a rich Hindu businessman in 1918.
-Who was a contractor abd supplier working for the British Army.
-The total area of the haveli was 40 kanals (5 acres) and it was surrounded by gardens, including two guest houses.
-You can see the video at the following link:
+Luckily, I later found a video uploaded on the Facebook page Save Historical Places of Pakistan.
+According to the video, the current owner of this beautiful small palace is Rao Sajid Iqbal, whose grandfather migrated from Delhi.
+It was built by Rai Bahadur Sunder Das Chopra, a wealthy Hindu businessman, in 1918.
+He was a contractor and supplier working for the British Army.
+The total area of the haveli was 40 kanals (5 acres), and it was surrounded by gardens, including two guest houses.

 https://www.facebook.com/savehistoricalplacesofpakistan/videos/1644578739093433